astro-techmath/allcrud/README.md

 - Full support for business rule exceptions mapped to **HTTP 422**
 - Built-in validation and data utilities
 - Support for auditable entities
+- Support for dynamic filtering
+- Support for soft delete
 - Base structure for unit and integration tests via test fixtures

 ---